Clean Missing Data module

 For example, to check for missing values in all numeric columns:

 Any cleaning or replacement method that you choose must be applicable to all columns in the selection.
-If the data in any column is incompatible with the specified operation, the module returns an error and stops the experiment.
+If the data in any column is incompatible with the specified operation, the module returns an error and stops the pipeline.

 For Minimum missing value ratio, specify the minimum number of missing values required for the operation to be performed.